ngdeconf/ng-de.org/cfp/index.md

 ### When your talk get selected

-- We will cover travel costs to Berlin and public transportation within the city during your stay.
-We even arrange a room at the speakers hotel close to the venue.
-  The room will be booked from August 29th to September 1st.
+- Travel and accomendation for the conference will be paid.

-- For sure you won't have to pay to enter the conference and will get a free ticket for both days.
+- For sure you won't have to pay to enter the conference.
 - We will add your talk, bio and Twitter handle on the website and promote you via our social media accounts, before, during and after the conference.
+- Your talk will be recorded and published on our YouTube channel after the conference.

 Do you have any questions?
 Feel free to get in touch with us [info@ng-de.org](mailto:info@ng-de.org)